basetenlabs/truss/docs/deploy/baseten.md

 {% hint style="info" %}

-If your model is already in memory (you created it with `mk_truss`), you can skip loading it into memory from the directory.
+If your model is already in memory (you created it with `create`), you can skip loading it into memory from the directory.

 {% endhint %}